lorenzo-damicods/Fraud-Analytics-UAE-Mastercard/README.md

-├── data/                   # Contains dataset (or link to source) ├── notebooks/              # Jupyter Notebooks for EDA and Modeling ├── src/                    # (Optional) Source code for preprocessing scripts ├── images/                 # Charts and plots generated during analysis ├── requirements.txt        # Python dependencies
+├── data/                   # Contains dataset (or link to source) ├── notebooks/              # Jupyter Notebooks for EDA and Modeling ├── src/                    # (Optional) Source code for preprocessing scripts ├── proof                   # A summary of the project logic, methodology, and key business findings.
+├── requirements.txt        # Python dependencies
 └── README.md               # Project documentation